P. L. Light Systems Expert Articles: How to Optimize your Lighting System for Increased Efficiency and Yields

 Since some horticultural lighting technologies date back more than 40 years, there are some facilities where upgrading the lighting system is really the only way to achieve greater energy efficiencies and maximize light output.
 Most people will assume that this means upgrading to LED, but that’s not necessarily the case.
 The most current HID lighting, with electronic ballast and DE lamp technology, is actually highly efficient and can be a very cost-effective way to upgrade from old, magnetic ballast lighting systems.

 One of our customers, Burnaby Lake Greenhouses (located in British Columbia, Canada), did just that and achieved very impressive results.
-They replaced their old 600W PL2000 magnetic luminaires with the newer high-efficiency 1000W NXT2 electronic luminaires.
+They replaced their old 600W PL2000 magnetic luminaires with the newer high-efficiency 1000W NXT2 electronic alternatives.
 You can see the full project results here.

 HYBRID LIGHTING vs. LED and HPS LIGHTING